Sharmin Aktar (not real name) is living almost alone at home. She is about to forget laughing and even playing with her mates.

 Like Sharmin, children left behind by women migrant workers in Char Shalepur are facing different kinds of trouble due to lack of proper care.
 Many times they face exploitation, forced to take workload; cannot continue education, experience early marriage, etc.

 Shalepur is a Char (island) in the Padma River.
+It is under Charbhadrasan Upazila in Faridpur district.
 Nearly 8,000 people are residing in this area.
 Of them, a half are women.

 During a recent visit to the Char this correspondent has come to know that women from almost every house are now staying abroad.